-Goals and objectives targeted in Ceramics 3324 include:
+Goals and objectives targeted in Ceramics 4304 include:

-• An intermediate/advanced level experience in the development and production/formation of sculptural ceramics.

-- An intermediate/advanced level exposure to the history of sculptural ceramics. - Intermediate/advanced level technical aspects of ceramic production, including glaze mixing, glaze application, and kiln firing. - Development of improved visual communication skills as they relate to 3-dimensional art. - Development of self-expression, creative thinking and planning skills.
+- An advanced level experience in the development and production/formation of utilitarian and/or sculptural ceramics. - An advanced level understanding of the history of utilitarian and sculptural ceramics. - An advanced level understanding of the technical aspects of ceramic production, including glaze mixing, glaze application, and kiln firing. - An advanced development of improved visual communication skills as they relate to 3-dimensional art. - An advanced development of self-expression, creative thinking and planning skills.